aco4/maps-wz2100/Expanse/README.md

 . c c .
 . . . .
 ```
-The vertex in the middle should be raised up.
-Some random variation is added for a natural look:
+The vertex in the middle should be raised up:
 ```js
 for (const i of cliff_tiles) {
     if (tiletypemap[i_N (i)] == TileType.CLIFF &&